drwl/annotaterb/DEVELOPMENT.md

 # Development

-After reading this file, you should have the necessary information to make changes to AnnotateRb.
+After reading this file, you should have the necessary information to make changes to Annotaterb.

 ## Context around testing

-AnnotateRb is a tool that annotates ActiveRecord model files with their model schema.
+Annotaterb is a tool that annotates ActiveRecord model files with their model schema.
 At the time of writing, ActiveRecord has implementations for Postgres, SQLite3, MySQL, and Trilogy, although it should support other adapters.
 Databases and adapters can differ in their behaviors, so it's important to test run unit tests as well as integration tests with different adapters.

 An example of database adapter differences: when creating a model migration, SQLite represents the id field as a `:integer` and MySQL represents it as `:bigint`.